followmyutopia/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/70 Color Swatches.md

 * **[DevExtreme CLI](https://github.com/DevExpress/devextreme-cli/blob/master/README.md)**

     The following command generates a new `custom` color swatch that uses Generic Dark as a base theme.
-The base theme remains unchanged because an input file with metadata or Bootstrap variables is not specified.

-        > devextreme build-theme –-base-theme="generic.dark" --make-swatch --output-color-scheme="custom"
+        > devextreme build-theme –-base-theme="generic.dark" --make-swatch --output-color-scheme="dark"
         // ===== or without installing DevExtreme CLI globally =====
-        > npx -p devextreme-cli devextreme build-theme –-base-theme="generic.dark" --make-swatch --output-color-scheme="custom"
+        > npx -p devextreme-cli devextreme build-theme –-base-theme="generic.dark" --make-swatch --output-color-scheme="dark"

-    The result of this command is a `dx.generic.custom.css` file in which every rule is prefixed with the `.dx-swatch-custom` CSS selector.
+    The result of this command is a `dx.generic.dark.css` file in which every rule is prefixed with the `.dx-swatch-dark` CSS selector.
 Move the file to the application folder, [register it](/Documentation/Guide/Themes_and_Styles/Predefined_Themes/#Apply_a_Theme), and add the swatch class to a page element.

     Refer to [DevExtreme CLI: ThemeBuilder](https://github.com/DevExpress/devextreme-cli/blob/master/README.md#themebuilder) for more information about CLI commands and command line arguments.